Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/IC_Design_Report.md

 In my multi-place buffer design, I choose the parallel method to avoid the increasing latency in linear-buffer design, which have 3 places.

-With the help of Workcraft software, I constructed the reachability state graph for it as following (./Parallel_FSM.work):
+With the help of Workcraft software, I also constructed the reachability state graph for it as following (./Parallel_FSM.work):

 ![](image/2023-12-16-07-04-16.png)